vertilia/text/README.md

 You can find more examples at [gettext manual](https://www.gnu.org/software/gettext/manual/html_node/Plural-forms.html).

-## Plural forms rules rewrite for specific languages
+## Plural forms rules rewrite for specific languages (before php 8.0)

 Ternary condition statement in php before version 8.0 has other associativity than in C, so the default rule in PO file for languages using chained ternary operators for plural form selector needs to be corrected with additional parenthesis